Model-based Clustering with Missing Not At Random Data

 To handle MNAR data in selection models, the distribution of the missing-data pattern given the data and the partition should be specified.
-We consider the following assumptions: \begin{enumerate}[label=\textbf{\arabic*.}] \item The elements of $\tc_i$ are conditionally independent given $(\ty_i,\tz_i)$. \item The element $c_{ij}$ is conditionally independent given $(\ty_{i},\tz_i)$ from $y_{ij'}$ for $j\neq j'$. \end{enumerate} By the categorical nature of the mask $\tc_i$, the independence assumption \ref{hypmeca1} is a quite natural hypothesis in the context of clustering \citep{de2020clustering,chi2016k}.
-The independence assumption \ref{hypmeca2} of the variables amounts to considering self-masked class-wise MNAR mechanisms for each variable: the missingness of the variable $j$ may depend on its value itself (self-masked) and on the class membership (class-wise).
-Note that the self-masked feature, apart from limiting the number of parameters to be estimated, is now commonly met in the literature \citep{mohan2018handling,sportisse2020imputation,le2020neumiss}, and is able to retrieve some existing ad hoc MNAR procedures already used in machine learning community (see more details in Section \ref{sec:propMNARz}, Theorem \ref{propo:MAR.MNARz}).
+We consider that the elements of $\tc_i$ are conditionally independent given $(\ty_i,\tz_i)$.
+By the categorical nature of the mask $\tc_i$, this independence assumption is a quite natural hypothesis in the context of clustering \citep{de2020clustering,chi2016k}.